Reading Recovery achieves strong results and ranks highest in evidence of effectiveness

 The What Works Clearinghouse (WWC), an initiative of USDE’s Institute of Education Sciences, is a central, trusted source of information for decision makers.
 Established in 2002, the WWC reviews and assesses research evidence for educational programs, products, practices, and policies.

-These updated (April 2016) ratings include the addition of a single study review of the Year One i3 scale-up report that has not yet been incorporated into the Reading Recovery beginning reading intervention report and were calculated following procedures in the WWC Handbook.
+These ratings include the addition of the Consortium for Policy Research in Education (CPRE) single study review of the four-year i3 scale-up report.
+The study has not yet been incorporated into the Reading Recovery beginning reading intervention report, last updated in 2013.
+Ratings were calculated following procedures in the WWC Handbook 4.0.

-The inclusion of this study increases the extent of evidence in the outcome domains for comprehension and general reading achievement to the category of ‘medium to large,’ and increases the effectiveness rating for comprehension from ‘potentially positive’ to ‘positive.’
+The inclusion of this study increases the outcome domains of alphabetics, comprehension, and reading achievement to the category of ‘medium to large’ and increases the rating for the alphabetics and comprehension outcomes from ‘potentially positive’ to ‘positive.’

 What Works Clearinghouse has reviewed first-year results from the American Institutes for Research’s national randomized controlled trial of Descubriendo La Lectura.
 Read the full details HERE.